cgkio/planemate/README.md

 - Remote reboot via PiTunnel
 - Determines/estimtes if the PlaneMate arrived after the flight arrived
 - Script automatically runs on bootup and crashes (PM2)
+- Add a "delay" on people counting when the door closes
+- Dynamic global variables

 ### Next Up
-- Add a 3 second "delay" on people counting when the door closes (seperate variable)
+- Add error controls
+- Solve ghost counting

 ### Features Pending